Find Affordable College Courses

 Wye Mills, MD

-Chesapeake College did quite well in this year’s ranking of the most popular places for allied health and medical assisting services students to get a associate degree.
-It came in at #9 on the list.
+Chesapeake College landed the #9 spot in the 2023 rankings for the most popular associate degree allied health and medical assisting services programs.
 Located in the rural area of Wye Mills, Chesapeake College is a public college with a small student population.

 Of the 11 students majoring in medical assisting at Chesapeake College, 55% are male and 45% are female.